 The critical date with respect to the CLA is the date of publication as that is the date from which the lien expiration date is calculated.

 The critical date with respect to the construction contract is the date substantial performance was determined by the payment certifier to have been achieved as that is the date the warranty periods normally start.
 Back-dating the certificate deprives the Owner of a portion of the warranty coverage.

 Likely the lender is telling the owner that sign-off by an architect is a requirement for them to pay out the loan money to the owner to pay the contractor.
 Some financial institutions have in the past and some may do so now, engage an architect on their own as a third party verification.
-The lender would prefer that the borrow pays for that and also take the risk instead of them.
+The lender would prefer that the borrower pays for that and also takes the risk instead of them.
 By issuing your letter to the lender you are now taking on that risk from both the owner and the lender.

 This situation often arises and, as the question notes, “part-way through construction”: